tonyfromsora/soracard-site-web/src/content/en/blog/user-guidelines.md

 Congratulations!

-You now have your virtual SORA Card.
+You now have your very own virtual SORA Card.
 To spend your IBAN funds, top up your new card.

 **3. For all users: Loading your card**